Nathanpmyoung/nathanpmyoung.github.io/pages/Quote.md

 	  while the morning stars sang together
 	    and all the angels shouted for joy?
 - [[Eleizer Yudkowsky]] - https://www.lesswrong.com/posts/uXn3LyA8eNqpvdoZw/preface
 	- Despite my mistake, I am happy to say that my readership has so far been amazingly good about *not* using my rhetoric as an excuse to bully or belittle others.
-(I want to single out Scott Alexander in particular here, who is a nicer person than I am and an increasingly amazing writer on these topics, and may deserve part of the credit for making the culture of *Less Wrong* a healthy one.)
+(I want to single ou[[t Scott Alexander]] in particular here, who is a nicer person than I am and an increasingly amazing writer on these topics, and may deserve part of the credit for making the culture of *Less Wrong* a healthy one.)
 - [[Doom Twitter account]] - {{twitter https://twitter.com/DOOM/status/1187480003635744768}}
 	- you control the buttons you press
 - [[Thomas Moore]] [[Martin Luther]]